 | To Think | Sochnu | सोच्नु |

 See these vocabulary words in authentic sentences used in real Nepali conversations.
 Each example includes English translation, Romanized Nepali, and Devanagari script.
-Pay attention to how the words fit into natural sentence structures.
+Pay attention to how the words fit into natural sentence structures and grammatical patterns.

 |---|---|---|